Faculty Positions in Computational Oncology, Memorial Sloan Kettering Cancer Center

 Eligible candidates will have a PhD in Bioinformatics, Computational Biology, Computer Science, Mathematics, Statistics or a related discipline.
 Candidates with strong backgrounds in machine learning/AI, algorithm development, mathematical modeling and/or data science and bioinformatics with proven publication track records in biomedical research and/or data-driven discovery are strongly encouraged to apply.

-Our program is located at a newly created computational campus of MSK, encompassing the Computational Oncology research laboratories, flanked by other computational groups such as clinical bioinformatics, radiology informatics, high performance computing, the Marie-Josée and Henry R. Kravis Center for Molecular Oncology (CMO) Computational Sciences and Technology Innovation groups.
-Our faculty develop fully independent computational research programs, often collaborating extensively with the clinical faculty at MSK across all disease areas, providing unique opportunities to integrate clinical datasets into computational research.
-Opportunities to establish collaborations with faculty in other programs including, for example, the Human Oncology and Pathogenesis Program, the CMO, the David M. Rubenstein Center for Pancreatic Cancer Research, the Parker Institute for Cancer Immunotherapy are highly supported and encouraged.
+Our program is located at the newly created Computational Oncology Research Campus of MSK, encompassing the Computational Oncology research laboratories, and flanked by other computational groups such as clinical bioinformatics, radiology informatics, high performance computing, the Marie-Josée and Henry R. Kravis Center for Molecular Oncology (CMO) Computational Sciences and Technology Innovation groups.
+Our faculty develop fully independent computational research programs, collaborating extensively with clinical colleagues at MSK across all disease areas.
+Our faculty are eligible to hold appointments in the Gerstner Sloan-Kettering Graduate School of Biomedical Sciences, the Weill Cornell Medical College (WCMC) Graduate School and the Tri-Institutional Computational Biology for Medicine program across MSK and WCMC, providing access to exceptional graduate students.

-Sohrab P Shah, Chief Computational Oncology
+Dr. Sohrab Shah, Chief Computational Oncology

 Memorial Sloan Kettering Cancer Center

-New York, NY 10065;
+New York, NY 10065